Eleanor Roosevelt High School (Maryland): Academics

 Roosevelt is best known for its specialized Science and Technology (S/T) program, which has been in place since the school was first opened.
 Roosevelt is the S/T center for the northern part of Prince George's County, and admission is based on a competitive exam.
 Roosevelt is a member of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology (NCSSSMST).

 Roosevelt is the first of three specialized science and technology centers located in the Prince George's County Public Schools system.
 STP is an active member of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology (NCSSSMST).
-The magnet operates as a "School-Within-A-School", which essentially means it's a separate school within another school, and only a portion of the students who attend the school are actually enrolled in the magnet program.
+The magnet operates as a "School-Within-A-School", which essentially means it's a separate school within another school, and only a portion of the students who attend the school are enrolled in the magnet program.
 Many of the core courses such as English and Social Studies classes have mixed amounts of S/T, AOIT, QUEST, and comprehensive students in the same classes.
-The Science and Technology Center is a highly competitive selective enrollment program, and students are admitted into the magnet through pre-admission testing, as well as a combination of grades earned in four subjects areas during seventh grade and the first quarter of eighth grade.
+The Science and Technology Center is a highly competitive selective enrollment program, and students are admitted into the magnet through pre-admission testing, as well as a combination of grades earned in four subject areas during seventh grade and the first quarter of eighth grade.
 The comprehensive program at ERHS is further divided into several smaller schools, or Career Academies, as part of the smaller learning communities initiative.
 Roosevelt was the first high school within the county to feature and successfully implement academy programs, and the strategy has since been expanded and implemented at several other area high schools.

 ERHS also offers several AP (advanced placement) courses which are open to all students.